golanlevin/60-212/2025/assignments/assignment_8b.md

 This project will have multiple phases over the rest of the semester:

-* Monday 12/01 will be a work day where everyone will have a ~10 minute meeting with Em to establish a project direction/prescribe useful tools/look at previous and similar work.
-After you meet with Em you are welcome to stay and work or work where you please.
+* Monday 12/01 will be a work day.
 * Wednesday 12/03 will be a small showing of work-in-progress, or sketches of what you intend to do.
 This is non-binding.
 What you show in the WIP does not limit what you can do for the final submission.
 * 12/7: final presentations and celebration of your work.